the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `constant` - naming convention ALL_CAPS; more `gas efficient`

 `constructor` - called once when contract is deployed

+`creation code` - only executed by the EVM once during the transaction that creates the contract.  gets executed in a transaction, which returns a copy of the runtime code, which is the actual code of the contract.
+The contract’s constructor is part of the creation code; it will not be present in the contract’s code once it is deployed.

 `custom errors` - declared at top, more `gas efficient`